About KHC's Site Protection Program

 For more information, please contact our data manager, at (502) 564-7005, ext.
 118.

 Archaeological Sites and Surveys

 Files regarding archaeological site and survey information are housed at the University of Kentucky Office of State Archaeology, 1020-A Export Street, Lexington.
 For more information, please contact Nancy O'Malley at (859) 257-1944.
 All visitors are required to sign in at the front office upon arrival.

 Geographic Information System Databases and Coverages

 Geographic Information System (GIS) databases and coverages have been developed for archaeological sites and surveys, historic structures, and National Register districts.
 For more information, please contact Philip Mink at (859) 257-8207.

-For more information about the Office of State Archaeology, access this link OSA
+Go to this link for more information about the Office of State Archaeology.

 Historic Artifact Discard Guidelines

 Historic archaeological excavations often generate archaeological collections of tremendous size.
 These collections are taking up increasingly limited space in museums and federal repositories.
 Through meetings and discussions with various firms and agencies, the Kentucky Heritage Council has developed guidelines for discarding certain types and classes of historic artifacts.
 These guidelines are intended to assist archaeologists, agency officials, and museum staff as they prepare historic artifact collections for permanent curation.

 Manager, Kentucky Heritage Council Site Protection Program